A Complete Cabot Trail Itinerary – 22 Incredible Stops

 The Lantern Walk at Ingonish Beach

-Starting at dusk, the tour is run by Parks Canada and they put on a great show.
-It begins with your guide lighting lanterns for everyone that will direct your way as you walk through the forest.
+Parks Canada runs a lantern tour starting at dusk, and they put on a great show.
+It begins with your guide lighting lanterns for everyone, which will direct your way as you walk through the forest.

 9. Hike The Middle Head Trail